 Semester Year Date

 Student: Faculty:

 This document states the expension with the student and faculty.
-Expension and understand the expension (student name) in meeting the By signing, the student ectations and requirem t and faculty acknowled nents listed below in ord ge that they have der to support
+Because and understand the expension (student name) in meeting the y signing, the student ctations and requirem and faculty acknowled nents listed below in ord ge that they have ler to support

-rative limited to one p paragraph):
+icum Concerns (nar his chart can be expa rative limited to one panded as needed) aragraph):

-(1 his chart can be expa inded as needed)
+The chart can be expe

 Competency/Ethical Area(s) of Concern Current Performance Expectation(s) of Student Timeline for Completion

-1. Professionalism & Ethics
+Professionalism & Ethics

 2. Diversity

 3. Human Rights & Justice

 4. Research

 5. Policy

 6. Engagement

 7. Assessment

 8. Intervention

 9. Evaluation

-Student: Dat te:
+Student: Dat e:

-Faculty: Dat te:
+Faculty: Dat e:

-Faculty: Dat te:
+Faculty: Dat ·o.

-APPENDIX F
+APPENDIX E